OSGeo/OSGeoLive-doc/en/quickstart/mapwindow_quickstart.rst

 MapWindow Open Source GIS v4.8.8 has a plug-in architecture.
 This architecture is not available in this Lite version, so we will not discuss it here.
 With the upcoming version 5, the plug-in architecture will return but in a more modern capacity.
-We will use the Managed Extensibility Framework, making it more easy and flexible to create plug-ins.
+We will use the Managed Extensibility Framework, making it more easy and flexible to create and maintain plug-ins.

 ----------------------
 2.3 Adding data layers